deserteagle417/RE2-Autosplitter/README.md

 If using the 1.0 version, your exe name should be "bio2.exe".
 For version 1.1 (including REbirth), the exe name should be "bio2 v1.1.exe".

+This autosplitter starts up before the intro cutscene for each run, upon selecting difficulty or loading the B scenario save, so you no longer have to manually start the splits beforehand to skip the cutscene at the correct time.

 ## Supported Categories

 * Leon A